aarongalbraith/flatiron-phase4-project/README.md

 We would also like to have explored *why* the models were overfitting the training data so consistently and what aspects could have been changed to prevent this.

+We would have liked to investigate other features, such as tweet length (counting both characters and words), to see if that added anything to the models.

 ## Links to PDFs

 Find the notebook [here](https://github.com/aarongalbraith/flatiron-phase4-project/tree/main/deliverables/notebook.pdf)